rlberry-py/rlberry/docs/basics/userguide/experimentManager.md

 You can use it to train, optimize hyperparameters, evaluate, compare, and gather statistics about your agent on a specific environment.
 You can find the API doc [here](rlberry.manager.ExperimentManager).
 It's not the only solution, but it's the compact (and recommended) way of doing experiments with an agent.

-For this examples, you will use the "PPO" torch agent from "[StableBaselines3](https://stable-baselines3.readthedocs.io/en/master/guide/algos.html)" and wrap it in rlberry Agent.
+For this example, you will use the "PPO" torch agent from "[StableBaselines3](https://stable-baselines3.readthedocs.io/en/master/guide/algos.html)" and wrap it in rlberry Agent.
 To do that, you need to use [StableBaselinesAgent](rlberry.agents.stable_baselines.StableBaselinesAgent).
 More information [here](stable_baselines).

 ## Create your experiment